-The Writers’ Project Ghana and the Goethe-Institut Ghana collaborated for a second time to produce Pa Gya – A Literary Festival in October 2018.
+The Writers’ Project Ghana and the Goethe-Institut Ghana collaborated for a second time in October 2018 to produce Pa Gya – A Literary Festival.
 And thank God they did.
-This event drew on the rich history of oral storytelling that is embedded in Ghanaian and wider African cultures; celebrated the wealth of talent from across African and the Diaspora, and created a space for controversial topics to be aired, challenged and explored.
+This event drew on the rich history of oral storytelling that is embedded in Ghanaian and wider African cultures.
+It also celebrated the wealth of talent from across Africa and the Diaspora, and created a space for controversial topics to be aired, challenged and explored.

 Language endangerment was one of those topics that became a thread running throughout the entire three-day event.
 Poet Dr Kofi Anyidoho led the discussion during the opening ceremony, highlighting that he had always written in English (See YouTube clip below).

 Apparently this was something Dr W.E.B du Bois advocated.
-And in today’s Ghana, we see that played out in the way youngsters at school are sometimes beaten for speaking the language of their community.
-I guess it doesn’t help that we refer to it as the ‘local language’ or the ‘vernacular’ while the languages of the colonisers would never be described as such.
+And in today’s Ghana, we see that played out in the way youngsters at school are sometimes beaten for speaking the languages of their community.
+I guess it doesn’t help that we refer to Ghanaian languages as the ‘local language’ or the ‘vernacular’, while the languages of the colonisers would never be described in such a manner.

 Related: [Language endangerment]